 - You have raised your complaint directly to the agent and have received a final viewpoint letter – but remain unhappy

 - If eight weeks have passed since you first complained to the agent and the issue remains unresolved

 Your complaint can’t be raised with The Property Ombudsman if more than 12 months has passed since you received a final viewpoint letter from the agent.
-Though in exceptional circumstances, and if you have evidence to support why, they may grant a review of your complaint outside of their normal timescales.
+In exceptional circumstances, and if you have evidence to support why, they may grant a review of your complaint outside of their standard timeframe.

 Your complaint will be considered if it falls into one of their qualifying categories below –

 - You have received poor or incompetent service

 - There has been an infringement of your legal rights

 - The agent has failed to follow the rules set for estate agents under the Code of Practice and membership obligations

 Your complaint will not be considered in the following circumstances –